Scenic California river hamlet razed by deadly wildfire

 “When that fire came over that ridgeline, it had 100-foot flames for about 5 miles and the wind was blowing.
 It was coming down like a solid blowtorch," Roger Derry said.
 “There was nothing to stop it.”

-In northwestern Montana, a fire that started Friday near the town of Elmo on the Flathead Indian Reservation has burned some structures and prompted evacuations, but authorities said they didn’t immediately know if any of them were homes.
-The blaze measured 25 square miles (66 square kilometers) on Tuesday, with 10% containment, fire officials said.
+In northwestern Montana, a blaze that started Friday near the town of Elmo on the Flathead Indian Reservation has burned four homes and led to evacuation orders for about 150 residences, said Sara Rouse, a public information officer on the fire.
+No injuries have been reported.
+The fire has charred nearly 29 square miles (75 square km) and was 16% contained Wednesday.

 The Moose Fire in Idaho has burned more than 85 square miles (220 square kilometers) in the Salmon-Challis National Forest while threatening homes, mining operations and fisheries near the town of Salmon.
 It was 23% contained Tuesday, according to the National Interagency Coordination Center.